 There’s equal emphasis on the mastery of tools and the expression of imagination.
 Each student’s instruction is differentiated according to his or her interests, learning style, and pace.

 SCRATCH INTERMEDIATE (LEVEL II): After an introductory course in Scratch, students should feel comfortable with the basic blocks and the ability to visualize their game progress from the initial concept to its final product.
 This level is meant to introduce the use of lists and custom blocks into the games as they become more complex and exciting.
 Also, many of the projects focus on more real-world topics and functions and tend to involve more math and logic.
 Some of the projects even allow the students to work with less direct instruction which encourages more problem solving and critical thinking.
 We are beginning to dive into the world of a programming with real-world applications with allowance for artistic freedom in their game design.

-Scratch Level Expert / Intro to Web Development: In this advanced level class, we will be preparing them for text based languages by having students think about how real world objects can be represented in code (Scratch).
+SCRATCH EXPERT / INTRO TO WEB DEVELOPMENT: In this advanced level class, we will be preparing them for text based languages by having students think about how real world objects can be represented in code (Scratch).
 Students will learn how object-oriented programming truly works by identifying an object's behavior and attributes and figuring out how to represent that in Scratch.
 Throughout the course each time they learn a new how to create a new object,

 students are challenged to create a project (game or animation) that showcases that object.
 Objects/techniques include ( Dice Generator, High Score Techniques, User Input, Card Generator, Animated Start screens, Scrolling, Quiz Game, Mastermind Game (figuring out the right sequence)).
 In addition to creating independent projects, and learning the most advanced features of Scratch, students will be learning text based languages (HTML & CSS) and creating a web page portfolio for their final Scratch projects.